-Creating a community recipe book is often a labor of love and can be fun — but writing a cookbook can also be complex and time-consuming, even with a lot of able and willing hands on deck.
+Creating a community recipe book is often a labor of love for a group, and can be fun.
+With that said, writing a cookbook can also be complex and time-consuming, even with a lot of able and willing hands on deck.

-Whether your group wants to write a cookbook online or use a cookbook publishing service, start by learning about organizing the cookbook project committees and making decisions about format, publishing services and desired pricing.
-Then start cooking — ah, creating — the actual recipe book.
-Here are the steps.
+Whether your group wants to write a cookbook online or use a cookbook publishing service, start by conceptualizing what you want the cookbook to contain and how it will look.
+Here are the steps:

 The largest and most time-consuming part of writing a recipe book is gathering the recipes from the group.
 These tips make it easier.